kevinguebert/kevinguebert-netlify/content/2018/01/2018-01-30-z-month-1-recap.md

 ---
+template: post
-title: "End of January Reflection"
+title: End of January Reflection
-slug: "z-month-1-recap"
+slug: z-month-1-recap
-date: "2018-01-31T02:48:00.000Z"
-tags: ["Reflection","Personal Growth"]
 draft: false
-template: "post"
+date: '2018-01-31T02:48:00.000Z'
+description: >-
-description: "The first month of 2018 has come to a close.
+  The first month of 2018 has come to a close.
 How did you do on your resolutions?
 How are they coming along?
-I wanted to reflect a little bit on my resolutions and provide an update on how I'm doing as..."
+I wanted to reflect a little bit on my resolutions and provide an update on how I'm doing as...
+category: Personal Growth
+tags:
+  - Reflection
+  - Personal Growth
 ---

 The first month of 2018 has come to a close.
 How did you do on your resolutions?
 How are they coming along?
 I wanted to reflect a little bit on my resolutions and provide an update on how I'm doing as a sort of accountability to myself.